-At 5 am sharp we were up and ready to rock.
-The train was due at 6.40 to take us from Ollantaytambo to Aguas Calientes, which is at the base of Machu Picchu.
-Our hotel was literally on the train platform, very handy.
+At 5 am sharp I was up and ready to rock.
+The train was due at 6.40 to take me from Ollantaytambo to Aguas Calientes, which is at the base of Machu Picchu.
+My hotel was literally on the train platform, very handy.

-Halfway down the queue I realised we didn’t have tickets and they have to be purchased back up the hill.
-I ran off leaving Gem in the line.
-I got the return tickets and ran back, we were lucky that a school of kids were next in line behind us, cos there was 2 places left on our bus and they obviously had to go together.
-We hopped on and started a breathtaking ascent, or nail biting if you ask Gemma.
+Halfway down the queue I realised I didn’t have tickets and they have to be purchased back up the hill.
+I ran off to grab them and my place was saved.
+I got the return tickets and ran back, I was lucky that a school of kids were next in line behind us, cos there was 2 places left on our bus and they obviously had to go together.
+I hopped on and started a breathtaking ascent.

-Gemma says she will return and defeat MP, and has never felt fear like it.
-Maybe the bus journey didn’t help, but we had decided not to do the 1 hour hike due to time constraints, which felt a little silly now at 9.30, with our train back not due until 14.30.
+Maybe the bus journey didn’t help, but I had decided not to do the 1 hour hike due to time constraints, which felt a little silly now at 9.30, with the train back not due until 14.30.